Jun 8, 2012

 Music and Nigeria at 50

-The immediate challenges before an independent Nigeria in 1960 was how to sustain the economic growth, foster unity and sustain our leadership role in Africa.
-These issues thus serve as benchmarks for appraising the progress or otherwise of the Nigerian nation.
+The immediate challenges before an independent Nigeria in 1960 were how to sustain the economic growth, foster unity and sustain our leadership role in Africa.
+These issues, thus, serve as benchmarks for appraising the progress or otherwise of the Nigerian nation.

 No comments: